inferred/FreeBuilder/README.md

  * _[IDE REFACTOR]_ Rename all your `@Nullable` setters to `nullableX` (or `setNullableX`).

-Your API is now `@FreeBuilder`-compatible :)
+Your API is now FreeBuilder-compatible :)

 ### Collections and Maps

-`@FreeBuilder` has special support for collection and map properties, removing the `foo` accessor method and generating new ones appropriate to the type.
+FreeBuilder has special support for collection and map properties, removing the `foo` accessor method and generating new ones appropriate to the type.
 Collection and map properties default to an empty collection/map and cannot hold nulls.